The short end of the stick

 Taking the occurrence of these in search engines as a guide, the four forms rank in popularity of current usage like this:

-Both meanings of the phrase, i.e. bad bargain or wrong facts, originated with a negative connotation.
+Both meanings of the phrase, that is, bad bargain or wrong facts, originated with a negative connotation.
 The 'long end of the stick' and 'right end of the stick' were coined later as simple opposites of their respective original form.

-The 'worst end of a bargain' form of the expression is quite an old phrase and, in keeping with its mediaeval origins, originally referred to a staff, rather than a stick; for example, the phrase occurs in Nicolas Udall's Apophthegmes, that is to saie, prompte saiynges, 1542:
+The 'worst end of a bargain' form of the expression is quite an old phrase and, in keeping with its medieval origins, originally referred to a staff, rather than a stick; for example, the phrase occurs in Nicolas Udall's Apophthegmes of Erasmus, 1542:

 As often as thei see theim selfes to haue the wurse ende of the staffe in their cause.

-The jump from staff to stick was made explicit soon afterwards, when John Heywood published his notable reference work, The proverbs, epigrams, and miscellanies of John Heywood, 1562:
+The jump from staff to stick was made explicit soon afterwards, when John Heywood published his notable reference work, A Dialogue conteinyng the nomber in effect of all the Prouerbes in the Englishe tongue, 1562:

 "The worst end of the staff", we now say "wrong end of the stick".